 - Do police check electric bikes?

-You might have seen cyclists with under-equipped bikes, cycling on footpaths, riding on high speed to keep up with cars in traffic flow and doing a lot more against the law, while they were able to neatly get away with it without getting noticed by police.
-But we can reassure you, if the police feels right about it or if the officer is simply having a bad day he can catch you on the spot and fine you.
-And trust us… it is worth neither the fine nor the danger and trouble that ignoring rules can cause.
+Not really!
+You might have seen cyclists with under-equipped bikes, cycling on footpaths, riding on high speed, using the throttle without pedalling and doing a lot more against the law, while they were able to neatly get away with it without being noticed by police.

 General Cycling Rules in Australia